mjumbewu/django-rest-framework-csv/README.rst

 1.3.2/1.3.3
 -----------

-- Support unicode CSV parsing, and universal newlines
+- Support unicode CSV parsing, and universal newlines, with thanks to @brocksamson

 1.3.1
 -----